Ambitiousnoob/ubuntu-sshd/README.md

 can bind port `22` and run long-lived SSH sessions.
 The Vercel button is mainly useful if you want to clone or adapt this project into a Vercel-compatible HTTP service, not to run an SSH daemon directly.

+### Deploy to Firebase (note)

+Firebase Hosting and Cloud Functions are also optimized for HTTP(S) and event-driven workloads.
+They do not provide a general-purpose Linux VM or container with exposed TCP ports like `22`, so you cannot run this SSHD-based Docker image _directly_ on Firebase as an SSH-accessible host.

+You **can**:

+- Use Firebase as a frontend or control panel (web UI, API) to manage metadata or configuration (e.g., which SSH hosts to connect to).
+- Run this image on a compatible container platform (GCE, GKE, Cloud Run with TCP proxy in front, or any of the platforms listed below) and have Firebase front it via HTTP APIs or act as a management plane.

+But you **cannot** use Firebase alone to expose port `22` for SSH.

 ### Deploy to other Docker-based platforms

 Because this image is a standard Ubuntu + SSHD Docker image, it can be deployed to many other platforms that support